apander/gfreader/README.md

 python Extract.py 'username' 'password'
 ```

-The Grainfather username is typically an email address, remeber to escape special characters on the command line for the password.
+The Grainfather username is typically an email address, remember to escape special characters on the command line for the password.

 ## Output
 Upon successful execution, the script generates two files in the current directory: